 In particular, GLE strives to increase opportunities for DePaul students to achieve strategic objectives, such as:

 - Respect for and learning from the perspectives of others different from themselves;

 What are the requirements?

-- The faculty member designs and implements a substantial, outcomes-driven, structured learning experience that engages DePaul students with students of an institution outside of the United States
+- The faculty member designs and implements a substantial, outcomes-driven, structured learning experience within one of their existing courses that engages DePaul students with students from an institution outside of the United States.

 - The faculty member agrees to complete the “GLE Faculty Survey” as well as to encourage the students participating in the GLE to complete the “GLE Student Survey.”
 Both surveys instruments are administered by the Office of Global Engagement, after each GLE iteration.

 - The faculty member agrees to provide the Office of Global Engagement relevant materials regarding their GLE project, and to disseminate among the DePaul community descriptions of their project implementation, learning experiences and assessment results via a GLE web presence.

 Participants will discuss concrete examples of potential learning interactions during the training phase of GLE.
 The chosen interaction should maximize the richness and intensity of intercultural communication for the students involved.
 Opportunities for meaningful and thoughtful reflection in a multicultural context are encouraged.
 Many implementation models are possible and creativity is encouraged.
 See a few examples below: